SEAME-pt/JetPackJoyRide/docs/ADR/instrument_cluster/adr_002_safety_considerations.md

 - **System Overload**: Managing resource contention and load distribution effectively.

 ## Decision
-The following safety measures will be adopted to mitigate the risks:
+The following safety measures could be adopted to mitigate the risks:

 ### 1. Redundancy
 - **Node Redundancy**: Deploy redundant nodes for safety-critical functions, with a primary-backup setup.
 Use heartbeats to monitor node health and enable seamless failover.